Raphael: Philosophers

 εὐθύς (immediately)

 Diaeresis.
 A diaeresis (¨) is placed over the second letter of a pair of vowels which would otherwise form a diphthong to indicate that they do not form a diphthong and are to be pronounced individually.
-Example: Ἰσαΐας (Isaiah).
+Example: Ἠσαΐας (Isaiah).

-Double Consonants.
+Consonant Pairs.
 Several combinations of two consonant letters are worth special attention.
 These are as follows:

-Greek Example
+Letter Pair Pronunciation Greek Example

 γγ